 Some of the knives below have a 440C blade type.
 Good quality is available on the best budget.

 154CM Stainless Steel

 Crucible Industries in the United States manufacture this stainless steel.
 Crucible 154CM is a modified form of martensitic stainless steel type 440C in which molybdenum has been added.
 It comprises three principal elements: carbon, chromium, and molybdenum.
 No knife steel is 100% resistant to corrosion, but 154CM will not rust for years.
 The high chromium content in it enhances the corrosion resistance.
 This steel’s other properties are edge retention, corrosion resistance, wear resistance, sharpness, machinability, and toughness.
 154CM is widely used in making bushcraft knives just because of its unique properties.
 Other knives such as hunting knives, EDC knives, some kitchen knives are also made up of 154CM stainless steel.

 Check out these high-quality knives containing a 154CM stainless steel blade.

 1095 High Carbon

 This particular type of knife steel blade is most loved by the bushcraft/survival community.
 It retains the edge like a boss.
 It contains approximately 95% carbon, which mainly serves to harden the steel and reduce the amount of wear that a blade will experience over time.
 This material tends to rust if not oiled deliberately or appropriately cared for.
 These kinds of blades usually have some coating to combat rusting, but so long as the blade has been properly cared for, rust shouldn’t be a problem for anyone.
 Heat-treated 1095 may have higher strength.
 Unlike stainless steel.
 It’s not alloyed with chromium, so it can take an excellent polish quickly.

-Almost all top bushcraft knife brands like ESEE, TOPS, Schrade, Ontario, and many other continue to use 1095 high carbon steel in diverse ways.
+Almost all top bushcraft knife brands like ESEE, TOPS, Schrade, Ontario, and many others continue to use 1095 high carbon steel in diverse ways.
 Some examples of high carbon steel knives are.

 Best Grind for Bushcraft Knife in 2022